Ex-Voto

 Sun | 10am – 3pm

 Founders Angela Salamanca and Marshall Davis met in 2013.
-In the years that followed, Angela and Marshall continued their exploration of flavors from the global south … but were unable to find (or create) a tortilla that rivaled those they’d enjoyed in Mexico.
+In the years that followed, Angela and Marshall continued their exploration of flavors from the global south and developed it into a fast casual Mexican concept to better serve the community struck by a global pandemic.

 Angela Salamanca and Marshall Davis